bwharris1125/CS7319_Homework3/chapter_notes/chapter_10.md

 ## Chapter 10: Layered Architecture Style

+### Layered Architecture Summary
-The Layered Architecture (n-tiered) - standard for most applications, because of simplicity, familiarity, and low cost.
+The Layered Architecture _(n-tiered)_ - standard for most applications, because of simplicity, familiarity, and low cost.
 The style also falls into several architectural anti-patterns (architecture by implication, accidental architecture).

 Most layered architectures consist of 4 standard layers: presentation, business, persistence, and database.